thu-tram/mangg-may-tinh/datacenter/sdn.md

 <img width="800px" src="/assets/datacenter/6-067-openflow2.png">

 The operator can run any code they want to generate flow tables, and the flow tables can be more general than a destination/next-hop forwarding table.
 However, the rules (match/action pairs) that we generate are still constrained by the specialized forwarding chip hardware.
-The forwarding chip is optimized for speed, and probably can't handle complex match rules like ``if the TCP payload is in English, set this action.''
+The forwarding chip is optimized for speed, and probably can't handle complex match rules like "if the TCP payload is in English, set this action."

 As a result, the flow tables we see in practice end up looking pretty similar to the tables we've already seen.
 Common match rules include longest prefix matching on IP destinations, 5-tuples to identify flows, and exact matches on encapsulation headers (e.g. MPLS).